Crappie Must-Have Spawn Tips for Best Results

 You do not need a complicated setup to catch spawning crappie.
 In many cases, a simple jig is enough if it is presented correctly.

 Small to medium jigs are often the best starting point.
 They look natural, do not overpower the fish, and are easy to keep where you want them.
-Soft plastics with some tail action can trigger bites even when fish are not actively feeding.
+Soft plastics with subtle tail action can trigger bites even when fish are not actively feeding.

 Color matters, but usually less than most anglers think.
 In clear water, natural shades may work well.
-In stained water, stronger contrast may help fish find the lure.
+In stained water, stronger contrast may help fish locate the lure.
 If you are unsure, start with a straightforward color and adjust only if needed.

 The retrieve should match the fish’s mood:

-- near beds, use a slow lift and hold or a subtle shake
+- Near beds: use a slow lift and hold or a subtle shake.

-- around staging cover, fish deliberately and keep the bait in the zone
+- Around staging cover: fish deliberately and keep the bait in the zone.

-- during post-spawn, a slightly quicker retrieve may be more effective
+- During post-spawn: a slightly quicker retrieve may be more effective.

 The main idea is simple.
 Do not force speed where patience is needed.